2021 Tasmanian Labor Party leadership election: Voting

 Two votes took place, which were weighted equally to determine the results.
 A 22-day voting period occurred from 24 May to 15 June for party members to elect a candidate, with ballots mailed out on 24 May and online voting available from 28 May to 15 June.
-Delegates at the party's state conference were also be able to vote during the party conference.
+Delegates at the party's state conference were also able to vote during the party conference.
 The ballot is the first to be conducted under such a model, after Labor Party rules were changed in 2018.
 Before the rule change, both party members, conference delegates and state Labor MPs had an equal one-third weighting in the leadership vote.